Credit from Other Institutions

 - A critical evaluation of the course to verify core elements of the course including topics, course objectives, lecture and/or lab hours, and pre-/corequisites are sufficiently aligned with Mission College courses.
 This review will be conducted by the evaluations staff, the College’s Articulation Officer, appropriate faculty content experts and/or the appropriate department chair.

 NOTE: These approvals may not be honored at other campuses or universities so it is recommended that you work closely with a Counselor or the Articulation Officer.

 Course evaluation for Elective Credit

 Courses completed at a regionally accredited institution can be used to satisfy elective requirements at Mission College as long as they are associate degree or baccalaureate level.

-In all cases, to receive credit, official documentation must be submitted to the Admissions & Records Office.
+In all cases, to receive credit, official transcripts must be submitted to the Admissions & Records Office at email@example.com.